Cais/bns-bio/readme.txt

 == Changelog ==
 = 0.2 =
 * Refactor PHP closures into complete functions
+* Remove `BNS Bio` active checks until a more crash proof method can be found

 = 0.1 =
 * Initial Release - November 2012